 There are of course many answers here, depending on your interests.
 Those who come for the first time to Venice will surely visit the Piazza San Marco with its museums, the St Mark’s Cathedral and the Doge’s Palace.
 During a walk through the alleyways of the city and over the numerous canal bridges, the many wonderful churches also belong to the must-see.
 The entrance to the churches worth seeing is rarely free in Venice.

-Here is an example for 3 nights, Venice City Pass with an airport transfer by water for 48 hours:
+Here is an example for 3 nights, Venice City Pass with use of local transport for 48 hours from the first validation.

 More information about the Venice City Pass

 Of the two most important sights of Venice, St. Mark’s Cathedral and the Doge’s Palace, the visit to the Basilica di San Marco is free.
 Venice without the visit of the Doge’s Palace is hardly imaginable.

 The visits to the museums at the Piazza San Marco that are also included in the price concern the following exhibitions: